ibm-cloud-docs/netezza/cos/setting-cos-bucket.md

     **Credential-Based Access (Default)**
     - Provide your AWS access credentials (`Access Key ID` and `Secret Access Key`).
-    - Supported for both Fully Managed and BYOC (Bring Your Own Cloud) systems.
+    - Supported for both Fully Managed and SaaS systems.

     **IAM Role-Based Access**
     - Check the **Use IAM Role** checkbox on the configuration form.
-    - **For Fully Managed systems only:**
+    - **For SaaS/Fully Managed systems only:**
       - After checking the IAM option, additional instructions will be displayed.
       - Follow the on-screen instructions to update your AWS account policy.
       - This step grants Netezza the necessary permissions to access your bucket.
-    - **For BYOC systems:**
-      - No additional policy update is required.
-      - IAM access will work automatically with your existing configuration.

       IAM role-based access is currently supported for AWS S3 only.
 Azure Blob Storage requires credential-based access.
       {: note}